 - Potentially lower point requirements than the competition

 If you want to fly from Atlanta to Ft.
 Lauderdale for instance, you can book a flight for 3,900 miles and still get two free checked bags.
 Even if you need to rent a car to get to your meeting in Miami or the southern Florida area, you can still be money ahead.

 Don’t forget that Southwest Airlines is also a 1:1 Ultimate Rewards travel partner that can help you enjoy award travel even sooner.
 This applies even if the Southwest Premier Business Card is your secondary business credit card.

-If you’re ready to earn 60,000 bonus Rapid Rewards points for points to meet the Companion Pass qualifications, then this can be a great credit card for you.
+If you’re ready to earn 60,000 bonus Rapid Rewards points, then this can be a great credit card for you.